2018ik/2018ik.github.io/_wiki/vision.markdown

 We must have a desire in our heart to be directed the vision.
 For example, Peter received vision that Jesus was Christ, but then proceeded to be one with Satan (Matt.
 16).

-## Equation
+## Receiving

 Vision = Revelation + Light + Sight

 Paul's supplication for the church in Ephesus that they may see the vision was for them to have a spirit of wisdom and **revelation**, and that the **eyes** of their heart may be **enlightened** (Eph.
 1:17-18).
 Here there is revelation (which is an issuing of the aforementioned wisdom), light, and sight.
+To see a vision, one must constantly muse upon and pray over the revelations that they have received.
+Without adequate prayer, even revelations can remain as mere doctrine.

 ## Commission